 But this isn’t just a tale of optimism for a new future; it serves as a stark warning to anyone who ignores the planning system as it was illegally demolished by its owners six years ago.
-Here, Mark Turner from FBC Manby Bowdler’s Town and Country Planning team explains the implications of this case.
+Here, Suzanne Tucker from FBC Manby Bowdler’s Town and Country Planning team explains the implications of this case.

 It’s not unusual to see buildings either demolished or converted with a radical change of purpose as the intended outcome.
 Indeed, there has been a myriad of changes to Permitted Development in recent times that some would argue has accelerated the conversion of commercial buildings for residential use.
 Coupled with that, the struggles that many pub landlords face is well-documented and many close each and every week across the country.

 It may come as no surprise, therefore, that the owners of the Carlton Tavern in north west London sought permission in 2014 to replace the pub with 10 flats.
 However, the Council refused their application and the pub subsequently closed.
 Historic England was due to recommend the pub for Grade II listed status, but just a few days before they could, the owners simply went ahead and demolished it!